atterpac/pigeon/README.md

 ## Accounts

-Pigeon is **IMAP + SMTP only — no OAuth**.
+Pigeon is **IMAP + SMTP only, no OAuth**.
 OAuth would mean running a redirect server and passing Google's app-verification review; not worth it for a personal client.
 You authenticate with a per-app password instead.
 There is maybe a day where I implement the server so others can "roll their own" OAuth, but that day is not today.

 ### Gmail